Y0Coss/docs-fork/pages/public_cloud/containers_orchestration/managed_kubernetes/creating-a-cluster/guide.en-gb.md

 In our case, we want to create:

-* an OVHcloud managed Kubernetes cluster
+- An OVHcloud managed Kubernetes cluster.
-* a nodepool
+- A nodepool.

 So, let's start!